Category Archives: Real Life Weddings

 Photography was by Parm Matharu, who is based down in the south of England.

-Inge of Cupcake & Cookie, based near Kelso, provided cupcakes.
+Inge of Cupcake & Cookie (edit: currently site not available, June 2012), based near Kelso, provided cupcakes.

 Wedding stationery was designed and printed by Rikesh Majithia